 - A range of workshops to help young people acquire life skills

 - Case management support to promote capacity building and maximise outcomes for young people

 Hope Street has partnered with Lord Mayor’s Charitable Foundation and Ray White Thomastown to implement this pilot program which is based upon our successful Hope to Home in Melton pilot program.
 Funding from a range of sources (brokerage, Hope Street funds, business partners and philanthropy) is used to provide subsidised rent over a period of of four months.
 Hope Street will remain a co-lessee on the rental contract for the first six months of the tenancy and provide ongoing case management for up to 12 months.

 - individuals or part of a couple / family (eg siblings, single parent and child, couple and child)

-- currently in our Hope Street in Whittlesea program (internal client referrals only) or referral through Whittlesea Housing
+- currently in our Hope Street in Whittlesea program (internal client referrals only) or referral through housing services in Whittlesea

 - linked or willing to be linked to education, employment or training